Pauw & Witteman

-Pauw & Witteman was a Dutch late-night talk show, hosted by Jeroen Pauw and Paul Witteman.
+Pauw & Witteman is a Dutch late-night talk show, hosted by Jeroen Pauw and Paul Witteman.
 It was generally focused on current affairs and politics.
 It was broadcast every weekday at 11 pm on Nederland 1.
 It was initially co-produced by Dutch public broadcasters NPS and VARA, and subsequently produced solely by VARA.

 During summer (in July and August) Pauw & Witteman were replaced by Knevel & Van de Brink, a talk show hosted by Andries Knevel and Tijs van den Brink, produced by the Dutch evangelical broadcasting company EO.